Nhanderu/dotfiles/README.md

 Almost all of this project code is in the public domain.
 See the [LICENSE file][2].

-The only exception is the prompt directory, which is under the MIT License.
+The only exception is the prompt directory.
 For more information about that, see the [Prompt's directory][3].

 [1]: https://github.com/mathiasbynens/dotfiles
 [2]: https://github.com/Nhanderu/dotfiles/blob/master/LICENSE